vorant94/vorant94.github.io/src/content/posts/_what's-in-my-raspberry-pi.md

 Only one additional thing to mention is that deployment of Bitwarden server itself can be a little bit hard thing to do from what I remember, there are several different things you need to configure and so on.
 But since the server is open-source, there is already a solution to it.
 One of the good people out there implemented a lightweight alternative called Vaultwarden that is fully compatible with official Bitwarden clients, so this is what I use in practice.

 One additional bonus to this solution that is worth mentioning is security.
 The thing is that regardless of the size of company, regardless of how much money they spend to be as secure as possible, once the thing is in the cloud you cannot be 100% protected from malicious attacks.
-Even if data protected in such a manner that even leaked dataset actually don't benefit hackers at all, still making attack surface as small as possible is the best security strategy.
+Even if data is so protected that even when it leaks hackers can't benefit at all, still making attack surface as small as possible is the best security strategy.
 And what can be more secure than hosting the server inside your local network without any access to the Internet?
 So I suppose Bitwarden / Vaultwarden setup is not only cheaper that everything I used before, but also more secure by definition.

 ### Firefly III